kivancbilen/jest-test-lineage-reporter/README.md

 # Jest Test Lineage Reporter

+**VIBE CODED
+Public disclaimer: This package is vibe coded, please use at your own risk**

 A comprehensive test analytics platform that provides line-by-line test coverage, performance metrics, memory analysis, test quality scoring, and mutation testing.

 ## Features